Experiential Learning Opportunities

 For information about the Ontario Ministry of Labour guidelines on unpaid internships, please visit the Ontario Ministry of Labour website.

 Volunteering is a great way to get involved and gain valuable experience for your resume.
 Employers consider volunteer experience to be valuable because it demonstrates skills like leadership, teamwork and communication.
-Login to CLN to check out volunteer opportunities.
+Login to CLNx to check out volunteer opportunities.